-- Behind the passenger's seat (Regular Cab only) - In the center console (SuperCab/SuperCrew with Captain's chairs) - Under the rear bench on the driver's side (see instructions below) (SuperCab with bench seats) - In the stowage bin on the passenger's side (SuperCrew with bench seats) - 1.
-Slide the door to access the CD changer magazine. - 2.
-Press $\triangle$ to eject the magazine.
+- Behind the passenger's seat

+- In the center console

+- Under the rear bench on the driver's side (see instructions below)

+- In the stowage bin on the passenger's side

+- 1. Slide the door to access the CD changer magazine.

+- 2. Press \triangle to eject the magazine.